roy-mor/node-bot-demo/README.md

 ## How to use

 1. Clone the repository
 2. Make sure you have an API key from OpenAI
-3. Create a .env file in the project's root folder with the value `OPENAI_API_KEY=[YOUR_KEY]`
+4. Create a .env file in the project's root folder with the value `OPENAI_API_KEY=[YOUR_KEY]`
-4. Install, or make sure Jupyter Notebook extensions are installed on your VSCode IDE (sometimes also called VSCode Notebook)
+5. Install, or make sure Jupyter Notebook extensions are installed on your VSCode IDE (sometimes also called VSCode Notebook)
-5. Load the file `demo.nnb` into VSCode
+6. Load the file `demo.nnb` into VSCode
+7. Run each cell, starting from the first one which install packages and pre-requisites.
+   Alternatively, you can run `npm install` in the project's root folder.
+You will need to install Chroma (Chroma DB) using Docker and run the Chroma docker container